jsinger67/id-tree-layout/README.md

 struct MyNodeData(i32);

 // You need to implement id_tree_layout::Visualize for your nodes data type.
-// This way you provide basic stringify and formatting information. impl Visualize for MyNodeData {
+// This way you provide basic formatting information. impl Visualize for MyNodeData {
     fn visualize(&self) -> std::string::String {
-        // We simply covert the i32 value to string here. self.0.to_string()
+        // We simply convert the i32 value to string here. self.0.to_string()
     }
     fn emphasize(&self) -> bool {